Peak Experiences: Danger, Death and Daring in the Mountains of the Northeast|

-My new book, entitled Peak Experiences: Danger, Death and Daring in the Mountains of the Northeast, will be published in November 2012 by the University Press of New England!
+My new book, entitled Peak Experiences: Danger, Death and Daring in the Mountains of the Northeast, was published in fall 2012 by the University Press of New England!

 - "Rescues in the Mountains"